Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 German Shepherds are highly intelligent dogs and overall, are not that difficult to train successfully.
-When training any dog but especially intelligent and sensitive dogs like a German Shepherd, rewarding good behavior and ignoring bad behavior is key.
-This approach will help establish trust and forge a strong bond with your GSD.
+When training any dog, but especially intelligent and sensitive dogs like a German Shepherd, rewarding good behavior and ignoring bad behavior is key.
+This approach will help you establish trust and forge a strong bond with your GSD.
 Socialization is also a vital yet often overlooked factor in training and should be started as soon as possible.

 Training your GSD will require strong leadership, consistency, and loads of patience, but in the end, when you have a well-trained German Shepherd, the benefits are worth it!
 Hopefully, our tips have helped provide a basic roadmap to assist you in training your beloved German Shepherd.